jkrafczyk/aoc2020/README.md

 # A few AOC 2020 solutions in SQL

 ## Requirements
 A somewhat recent version of sqlite3 needs to be available in $PATH.
-As of day 3, all solutions are tested with sqlite 3.24.0.
+Until (including) day 9, all solutions should work with sqlite 3.24.0.
+Day 10 uses window functions and requires sqlite 3.25.0 or later.

 ## Usage
 Use `run.sh` to run the solutions for all days in order.